risk-first/website/menagerie/Communication-Risk.md

 But now we should be able to see the reasons it's harder to read than write too:

- - When reading code, you are having to shift your [Internal Model](Internal-Model) to wherever the code is, accepting decisions that you might not agree with and accepting counter-intuitive logical leaps.
-[Learning Curve](Communication-Risk#learning-curve-risk). _(cf. [Principle of Least Surprise](https://en.wikipedia.org/wiki/Principle_of_least_astonishment))_
+ - When reading code, you are having to shift your [Internal Model](Internal-Model) to wherever the code is, accepting decisions that you might not agree with and accepting counter-intuitive logical leaps.  i.e. [Learning Curve Risk](Communication-Risk#learning-curve-risk). _(cf. [Principle of Least Surprise](https://en.wikipedia.org/wiki/Principle_of_least_astonishment))_
  - There is no [Feedback Loop](Feedback-Loop) between your [Internal Model](Internal-Model) and the [Reality](Meet-Reality) of the code, opening you up to [Misinterpretation Risk](Communication-Risk#misinterpretation-risk).
 When you write code, your compiler and tests give you this.
  - While reading code _takes less time_ than writing it, this also means the [Learning Curve](Communication-Risk#learning-curve-risk) is steeper.